bkrug/multicolor-speed/README.md

 If you have a static background and just want to scroll very quickly, I imagine you could create a faster algorithm.
 Maybe you could scrunch it down to 1/60th of a second.
-In such a case, you've probably already compressed the background down to 1.5K of memory.
+In such a case, you've probably already compressed the background down such that each byte represents two 4x4 boxes.
-But this thought experiment was contemplating a dynamicly generated background.
+But such a practice would not be compatible with a dynamicly generated background.